What is generalised anxiety in children?

 If your child is aged 5 years or older, they can talk with a Kids Helpline counsellor by calling 1800 551 800, or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.

 To get these rebates, your child will need a mental health care plan from a GP (this covers the services your child needs and the goals of the treatment), or a referral from a psychiatrist or paediatrician.

 Generalised anxiety disorder

-It’s common for children to have periods when they worry a lot.
-If the constant worrying goes on for longer than six months, it’s worth seeking help.
+It’s common for children to have times when they worry a lot.
+If the constant worrying goes on for longer than 6 months, it’s worth seeking help.